 That’s how CitizenPath can help.
 In addition to your correctly prepared form, CitizenPath provides you with a set of personalized filing instructions.
 Our filing instructions are customized to your answers in the application so you know what to do for your specific situation.
 The filing instructions provide detailed directions on supporting documents, how to organize your application, and where to mail it.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Certificate of Naturalization Replacement Process (N-565), the Citizenship Application (Form N-400), and several other immigration services.